LeStefduSud/myscripts/customscripts/linux-xrdp-guacamole-install.md

 # Installation of Xrdp an Guacamole on a Ubuntu server
-# To Have a fully RDP Remote desktop acc
+# To Have a fully RDP Remote desktop accessible over Https